 “I’ll see you soon.”
 Anna hung up the phone call before Kiyro could say anything else.

 “I’m out of options,” said Jack.
-He was a bit annoyed at how no one was picking up the phone.
+He was slightly annoyed at how no one was picking up the phone.

 “Me too.”
 Eve and Isabel both replied at the same time.

 “The taxi fare is going to cost over $50.
 I’m not exactly sure what the total outcome would be, but we could split it six ways.”
 Alex threw in his opinion, and everyone thought about it.